James-PriestleyDev/Game-Of-21/README.md

 ## Future Features

-Allow player to play against a bot.
-Add a counter of how many wins/losses the user has gotten.
+Add a counter of how many wins/losses the user/computer has achieved.

 ## Testing